 The Inspiration for the Best Chewy Brownies Recipe

 I started reading the intro to their Chewy Brownies recipe.
 The author mentions how it was a “dicey admission” (and yes, I love that phrase too) to admit to loving box-mix brownies.
 Who can’t relate to that though, right?!

 Brownies from a mix are always perfectly textured: chewy inside, slightly crisp on the edges, with that gorgeously crackled top.
 Oh yes, I could relate, and very well, thank-you-very-much.

 And even though I wasn’t planning to make brownies, suddenly that’s all I could think about.

-Of course I made them the first chance I got.
+Of course I made my version of them the first chance I got.

-Interestingly enough, the author says that the key to the perfect chewy-textured brownie is all about the fat; or more specifically, the ratio of saturated to unsaturated fat.
+Interestingly enough, the author says that the key to perfect chewy brownies is all about the fat.
+More specifically, the ratio of saturated to unsaturated fat.
 Here are the ratios they give: